 People Finder Websites (free)

-Many people finder sites will tease you with a bit of information to convince you they have more details, but will then require a subscription or one-time purchase to get full details.
-That’s not necessarily bad and some of the paid sites are very useful.
+Many people finder sites will tease you with some information to convince you they have more details but will require a subscription or one-time purchase to get full details.
+That’s not necessarily bad, and some paid sites are very useful.

-Many of these sites will put up false progress meters etc. indicating they are doing deep dive searches while you wait.
-It really doesn’t take them that long – they just want you to think they are doing a great deal of work to scour many sources of info.
+Many of these sites will put up false progress meters etc., indicating they are doing deep dive searches while you wait.
+It doesn’t take them that long – they just want you to think they are doing great work to scour many sources of information.